 Graves

 Thousands of people have been interred in Fulham Cemetery since it was consecrated on 3 August 1865.
-The first interment, on the same day, was of a child.
-Unusually for the 1860s, the thirteenth interment was that of a centenarian from the Fulham Union Workhouse.
-There are also a large number of WWI military graves, scattered throughout the cemetery – a result of its proximity to Fulham Hospital (now Charing Cross Hospital.)
+According to Féret's history, the first interment, on the same day, was of a child.
+Unusually for the 1860s, the thirteenth interment was that of a centenarian from the Fulham Union Workhouse (read more).
+By March 1899, there had already been 33,894 burials.
+There are also a large number of WWI military graves, scattered throughout the cemetery.

 Most of the headstones were removed since the 1950s in a policy of "grassing over" older graves.
 (See aerial photos.)